- Global media cultures

 - encourage you to engage with theories underlying current views on communicative practices, including the importance of global and local media manifestations

-- engage with and critically appreciate the connections made between theory and practice in the field of media and communication
+- help you engage with and critically appreciate the connections between theory and practice in the field of media and communication

 - foster your research skills and techniques

 - provide hands-on expertise through practical modules and a work placement.

 In addition, the programme provides an overview of the contemporary theoretical, methodological, practical and ethical principles that underpin research in the field of media and communication and develops your skills, knowledge and understanding further in the theory and practice of applied media work.

 I chose this university because of its links to the University of Liverpool.
 XJTLU has great facilities and easy access to textbooks and other resources.Tri Mulyani Student, MSc Media and Communication, Indonesia

 Additional learning activities

 The completion of additional learning activities is required to complete your masters degree.
 Normally, required ALA hours will be distributed evenly across each semester, amounting to 200 hours per semester.
 Part-time programmes will normally require 100 to 150 hours per semester.